Taxation of income from renting out the property

 Home > News > Taxation of income from renting out the property

-You are usually subject to tax on the income from renting out the property.
+You are usually subject to tax on income from renting out the property.
 However, exact taxes and tax rates may vary from country to country.
 In general, the tax base for rental income is the amount of income from which certain costs and tax benefits can be deducted.

 1. NATURAL PERSON